Navia Benefit Data Breach Investigation

 Navia has stated that direct financial account numbers and claims data were not exposed.
 However, that is cold comfort when Social Security numbers and health plan details are in the hands of unknown actors.

 The combination of personal identifiers and health benefits information creates serious risk for affected individuals.
-Cybersecurity experts note that this type of data is valuable for phishing schemes, social engineering attacks, and medical identity theft.
-Someone armed with your name, date of birth, Social Security number, and benefits enrollment details can cause significant damage that takes years to unravel.
+Cybersecurity experts note that this type of data is valuable for phishing schemes and medical identity theft.

 Your Legal Rights as a Breach Victim

 Data breach victims have real legal options, and companies that fail to protect sensitive information can be held accountable.
-When a breach of this scale occurs, particularly one involving health plan data, affected individuals may be entitled to compensation through a class action lawsuit.
-The fact that this incident may involve HIPAA-covered information adds another layer of potential liability for Navia.
+When a breach involving health plan data occurs, affected individuals may be entitled to compensation through a class action lawsuit.

 The Lyon Firm has extensive experience representing victims of large-scale data breaches and privacy violations.
-Our attorneys understand the intersection of data security law, HIPAA regulations, and consumer protection, and we have the resources to take on corporate defendants regardless of their size.
+Our attorneys understand the complexities of data security law and consumer protection, and we have the resources to take on corporate defendants regardless of their size.

-If your information was exposed in the Navia Benefit Solutions breach, we want to hear from you.
 We offer free, confidential consultations to help you understand your options.
 There is no fee unless we win your case.
-Do not wait for the damage to show up on a credit report before taking action.
-Contact The Lyon Firm today.

 Contact Us